HerXayah/road-to-yuzu-without-switch/README.md

  ## Performance

- For the best Performance just go below here
+ For the best Performance just follow these steps.

  Nvidia: